Renault taps Logan creator for $5,500 India car

 That project was abandoned last year, as the Nano itself fell far short of Tata's sales objectives.

 Finally, Detourbet was tapped once again for what, given his age, might be his last major overseas assignment for Renault.
-The new programme could launch its first car in late 2014, he said.
+The new program could launch its first car in late 2014, he said.